The Early Years

 Bermuda Comes into Its Own

 In 1953, British Prime Minister Winston Churchill chose Bermuda, which he had visited during the war, as the site for a conference with U.S. President Dwight D. Eisenhower and the French premier.
-Several such high-level gatherings have followed in the decades since; the most recent one, between former British Prime Minister John Major and former U.S. President George H. W. Bush, took place in 1991.
+Several such high-level gatherings have followed in the decades since.
+Former British Prime Minister John Major and former U.S. President George H. W. Bush met on the island in 1991 and the most recent was a visit by Her Majesty the Queen in 2009, when she and the Duke of Edinburgh came to commemorate the 400th anniversary of the settlement of Bermuda.

 As Bermudians assumed greater control over their own affairs, they began to adopt significant social changes, but at a pace that did not satisfy some critics.
 Although racial segregation in hotels and restaurants ceased in 1959, schools were not integrated until 1971.
 Women received the right to vote in 1944, but the law still restricted suffrage to property holders.
 That restriction was rescinded in 1963, when voter registration was opened to all citizens.

 On the rocky road to self-government, Bermuda was not without its share of problems.
 Serious rioting broke out in 1968, and British troops were called back to restore order.
-Then, in 1973, Sir Richard Sharples, the governor, was assassinated.
+Then, in 1973, Sir Richard Sharples, the governor, was assassinated (he’s buried in the churchyard of St. Peter’s Church in St. George’s).

-These events, which occurred at a time when several of the islands in the region and in the Caribbean were experiencing domestic difficulties, proved to be the exception rather than the rule.
-In the years since, the social and political climate in Bermuda has been markedly calm -- all the better for the island's economic well-being, because it encourages the industries on which Bermuda depends, including tourism.
+These events, which occurred when several of the islands in the region and in the Caribbean were experiencing domestic difficulties, proved to be the exception rather than the rule.
+In the years since, the social and political climate in Bermuda has been markedly calm—all the better for the island’s economic well-being, because it encourages the industries on which Bermuda depends, including tourism.

 During the 1990s, the political status of the island again became a hot topic among Bermudians.
-Some people felt it would be advantageous to achieve complete independence from Britain, whereas others believed it was in Bermuda's best interest to maintain its ties to the Crown.
-In 1995, the majority of voters in an independent referendum rejected a proposal to sever ties with Great Britain.
+Some people felt it would be advantageous to achieve complete independence from Britain, whereas others believed it was in Bermuda’s best interest to maintain its ties to the Crown.
+In 1995, most voters in an independent referendum rejected a proposal to sever ties with Great Britain.

 In 1997, the governing party of Bermuda, the United Bermuda Party, chose the daughter of a well-known civil rights leader as its prime minister.
 Pamela Gordon, former environment minister, was named to the post at the age of 41, the youngest leader in the island nation’s 400-year history and the first woman to be prime minister.
 David Saul, the reigning prime minister, resigned in favor of this younger and more popular leader.
 In her first months in office, Gordon, a relative political newcomer, pledged to bridge differences between Bermuda’s majority black population and its white business elite.

-In that stated goal, at least based on subsequent election returns, she did not succeed.
-In November 1998, the Progressive Labour Party, supported by many of Bermuda's blacks, ended 30 years of conservative rule by sweeping its first victory in general elections.
-Although Gordon is black, as was most of her cabinet, many locals saw her party as part of the "white establishment."
+In that stated goal, at least based on subsequent election returns, she failed.
+In November 1998, the Progressive Labour Party, supported by many of Bermuda’s blacks, ended 30 years of conservative rule by sweeping its first victory in general elections.
+Although Gordon is black, as was most of her cabinet, many locals saw her party as part of the “white establishment.”

 Also in 2003, tragedy struck the island in the roaring fury called Hurricane Fabian, Bermuda’s worst hurricane in 40 years.
 For some 12 hours, Fabian pummeled the island with 190 to 225kmph (120–140 mph) winds.
 This caused small tornadoes to spawn and unleashed a towering surge of ocean that drenched almost all of Bermuda in saltwater, uprooting trees.